 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Harlequin Intrigue on January 2008 in paperback and has 248 pages.
+It is part of the , Intrigue's Ultimate Heroes series and is a This contemporary romance is a paperback edition that was published by Harlequin Intrigue on January 2008 and has 248 pages.

 Tenth in the Boston General contemporary romance series and also a part of the overall Intrigue’s Ultimate Heroes series (it’s also Harlequin Intrigue# 1036) and revolving around Dr. Mandy Sparks and the man who tossed her aside.

 It’s a sweet tale of an outgoing, caring woman, a doctor in an ER, and her boss, a former lover who threw her away.

 The conflict is, of course, Mandy trying to ignore what they had.
 And of Radcliff also trying to ignore what they had in favor of what he believes he needs, is capable of.
 The conflict that draws them together is a series of muggings that lead to horrifying painful deaths.
 It’s the aftermath of a death that leads to a desperate hunt for the truth.
 A deadline that kills.